pycalphad/pycalphad/INSTALLING.rst

 To install pycalphad from Anaconda

 1. Download and install Anaconda_
-2. From the Anaconda Prompt (Windows) or a terminal emulator (macOS and Linux) run ``conda config --add channels conda-forge; conda config --add channels pycalphad``
+2. From the Anaconda Prompt (Windows) or a terminal emulator (macOS and Linux) run ``conda config --add channels conda-forge; conda config --add channels pycalphad; conda config --add channels msys2``
 3. Run the ``conda install pycalphad`` command to install pycalphad

 PyPI